-Farrah, for the uninitiated, is one of my few distinct recurring hallucinations, a golden retriever puppy.
-I have long wondered why she appears to me again and again, the one question mark amongst other recurring hallucinations clearly based in trauma or the obvious.
+I have long wondered why Farrah, the puppy hallucination, appears to me again and again, the one question mark amongst other recurring hallucinations clearly based in trauma or the obvious.

 Farrah often “appears” via somewhat mismatched visual, auditory, and tactile hallucinations, and the sixth sense, for short spells of time.
 But there’s one other mode of really feeling like I’m interacting with her: going to her Void.

 It was more common when I first started hallucinating Farrah about a year and a half ago, around the one year anniversary of the event that gave me PTSD.
 I would dissociate, and rather than be in reality, or in one of my fictional worlds, or in a slightly alternate version of reality, I would “go to” Farrah’s Void, an endless white abyss containing basically me, the dog, and occasionally an object I imagined.
 It looked and functioned a lot like Janet’s Void from The Good Place, hence the nickname.
 It also got Farrah dubbed my schizophrenia tamagotchi, because it mimicked that pet-plus-blank-environment kind of game.